-photos that celebrate what it means to be polish and queer
+candid photos that celebrate what it means to be young, polish, and queer

 In a country where 70 percent consider same-sex relationships immoral, just living your life as a queer person is an act of defiance.